 Annual Care of the Bed — Cultivate when necessary to control grass and weeds to ensure a good crop of large spears.
 During the harvest period, asparagus can withstand shallow cultivation.
 Use mulch to suppress weeds and if necessary follow the weed management directions in the NC Extension Gardener Handbook.

 Each spring, just before the spears start to grow, broadcast a complete fertilizer such as 5-10-10 on the bed at the rate of 2 to 5 lb per 100 ft2.
 This should be done about March 1 for the east and 2 weeks later for the rest of the state.
 Give the bed a second application of fertilizer at the end of the cutting season.

 Allow the plants to grow in the fall until they have turned brown.
 Then cut down the fern and destroy it.
 If cut down before frost, the next year’s crop of spears is reduced.

 Harvesting — Do not harvest asparagus the first growing season after planting crowns.
 It can be harvested (cut) for a short time (not to exceed two weeks) the second year.
 Weak plants and small spears result from harvesting too much, too early.
 After the second year after planting crowns, harvest asparagus from 6 to 8 weeks each year.
 Weak plants should be harvested for less time.

 Exercise care in cutting the spears to prevent damage to those spears that have not yet emerged.
 Cut or snap the spears at ground level.
 This practice eliminates the possibility of damaging other spears.

-Preparation for Use — Asparagus loses edible qualities rapidly after harvest.
-Fiber develops rapidly after harvest.
+Preparation for Use — Fiber develops rapidly after Asparagus harvest making the spears less edible.
 To maintain asparagus quality, wash and cool asparagus soon after harvest.
 If the asparagus wilts, it can be made turgid by soaking in cool water.